ArcanaFramework/arcana/docs/source/processing.rst

 complex processing chains/webs can be created (reminiscent of a makefile), in which intermediate products will be stored in the dataset for subsequent analysis.
-Alternatively, :class:`.Analysis` classes can be used to implement processing webs independently of a specific dataset so that they can be applied to multiple studies in a reproducible way.
+Alternatively, :class:`.Analysis` classes can be used to implement processing chains/webs independently of a specific dataset so that they can be applied to new studies in a reproducible way.
 If required, :class:`.Analysis` classes can be customised for particular use cases via combination of new parameterisations and overriding selected methods in subclasses (see :ref:`design_analyses`).